sivanivedula/cse15l-lab-reports/lab5.md

 Description of what to edit to fix the bug:
 Add "exit" after "echo "You received a 3/3 (100%)"" in grade.sh code to exit the code before the point so the tests aren't run since the file didn't even compile correctly.

+# Part B: Reflection
+Before the second half of this quarter, I did not how to run a server or how to really write a bash script, so it's really cool that I know how to now because I can recognize how useful it is to run repeated commands on several files.